- Preparation H is a hemorrhoid cream that temporarily restricts blood vessels

 What Anti-Wrinkle Methods Should You Use Instead of Preparation H?

-Preventing eye wrinkles and puffiness is a multidimensional approach, starting with determining the underlying cause and then selecting the appropriate treatments to improve the appearance of your eye area.
+Preventing eye wrinkles and puffiness requires a multidimensional approach, starting with determining the underlying cause and then selecting the appropriate treatments to improve the appearance of your eye area.

-The skin around the eyes is one of the thinnest on the body, suggesting that family history and poor habits are most visible here.
+The skin around the eyes is one of the thinnest on the body, so genetics and poor habits are the most visible in this area.
 Eye wrinkles and dark circles are also caused by the sun's harmful rays, squinting, smoking, and constant rubbing.

 The way you sleep (on your side or on your back) and the fabric of a pillowcase also affect how much facial creases you develop.